 Morgaon Ganpati Temple Food Timings

-- Pilgrims are offered Mahaprasada from 12 Noon to 2 P.M. on a regular basis.
+Pilgrims are offered Mahaprasada from 12 Noon to 2 P.M. on a regular basis.
 This facility is provided by the Devasthana.
-Annadana fund is also accepted in this temple.
+This temple also accepts Annadana fund.

-- The devotees are offered Cashew nuts and Groundnut Laddus as Prasad.
+The temple also offers Cashew nuts and Groundnut Laddus as Prasad to the devotees.

 Festivals celebrated at the Morgaon Ganpati Temple

-- Ganesh Chaturthi is another huge festival that is celebrated with great pomp.
 Every year people from distant places gather in this place to offer prayers and seek blessings from the Almighty.
-It is celebrated in the Hindu month of Bhadrapada and the celebrations last for more than a month.
+It falls in the Hindu month of Bhadrapada and the celebrations last for more than a month.
 Devotees can offer a donation to the Chinchwad Deosthan Trust and collect the receipt.
 The Prasad can be sent to the pilgrims by post.

-- Some other festivals that are observed in this temple include Shukla Chaturthi, Krishna Chaturthi, and Somavati Amavasya.
+Some other festivals observed in this temple include Shukla Chaturthi, Krishna Chaturthi, and Somavati Amavasya.

 Poojas and Rituals at Morgaon Ganpati

-- Lord Ganesha is worshiped with great dedication in this temple.
-The God gets awake at 5 A.M. and the divine cleansing pooja is performed.
-This is followed by Panchopachara pooja, Naivedya, and Dhoop aarti at 7 A.M.
+Devotees worship Lord Ganesha with great dedication in this temple.
+The God awakens at 5 A.M. and the priests perform the divine cleansing pooja.
+Then they perform Panchopachara pooja, Naivedya, and Dhoop aarti at 7 A.M.
 Maha Pooja is performed at 12 Noon and at 3 P.M, the divine cleansing pooja takes place.
-The Aarti of the Avarana Deities is offered to the God at 8 P.M. and the Maha Aarti takes place at 8:30 P.M.
-The final aarti is performed at 10 P.M.
+The priests offer the Aarti of the Avarana Deities to the God at 8 P.M. and then perform the Maha Aarti at 8:30 P.M.
+Finally they perform the final aarti at 10 P.M.

-- Special pooja is also performed on special occasions like Sankasta Chaturthi at the rise of the Moon.
+Priests perform a special pooja on special occasions like Sankasta Chaturthi at the rise of the Moon.

 How to Reach: Road, Rail, and Air

-- By Train– Railways connect India in the truest sense.
-There are loads of people communicating through the train and for them; the Jejuri Railway Station located at 17 km from the temple is the nearest station.
+Train– Railways connect India in the truest sense.
+There are loads of people communicating through the train and for them, the Jejuri Railway Station located at 17 km from the temple is the nearest station.

-- By Road– This place is well connected by roads from Pune as well.
-There are special buses called as Astha Vinayak darshan which takes tourists to all the eight temples.
-It is run by Government of Maharashtra and also by private operators.
+Road– This place is well connected by roads from Pune as well.
+Special buses called Astha Vinayak darshan take tourists to all the eight temples.
+Government of Maharashtra and some private operators also run these buses.

 Hotels near Morgaon Ganpati: Where to stay